kljr/SpringboardVM/README.md

 The first time running vagrant will take a while.
 After all processes complete successfully you can view the SpringboardVM dashboard at http://dashboard.sbvm.local.

+Optional: copy the contents of templates/bashrc_host to your .bashrc file, and set the path for the PATH_TO_NEW_SBVM constant.
+This will provide the aliases and shortcuts that make it easier to manage SpringboardVM and navigate among multiple sites.
+These shortcuts are also automatically installed on the guest.

 After the initial install, if you want to create additional Springboard sites besides the two default sites, copy config/example.local.config.yml to config/local.config.yml and edit as you see fit.